ankush0699/Retail_Orders/README.md

 - Repeated script execution will append data to the existing table.
 Modify the `if_exists` parameter in `to_sql()` if needed.
 - Make sure the dataset and column names match the script's expectations if using a different source.

+## Documentation

+This document serves as the complete technical documentation for the Retail Orders ETL project.
+It includes:

+1. **ETL Process Design**
+   - Data extraction from Kaggle using CLI and API authentication.
+   - Data transformation using pandas: column normalization, missing value handling, new feature creation.
+   - Data loading into MySQL using SQLAlchemy.

+2. **System Requirements and Setup Instructions**
+   - Python version, libraries, and environment setup.
+   - MySQL server configuration.
+   - Kaggle API setup for secure dataset access.

+3. **Execution Guide**
+   - How to run the script, expected outputs, and logics behind data modifications.

+4. **SQL Query Catalog**
+   - A list of business-relevant SQL queries used to derive insights from the data, with notes on what each query achieves.

+5. **Best Practices**
+   - Use of parameterized DB connections.
+   - Handling repeated execution behavior (e.g., `if_exists='append'` in `to_sql`).

+6. **Next Steps** (Optional Enhancements)
+   - Integration with a dashboard (e.g., Power BI, Streamlit).
+   - Automating the ETL using Airflow or cron jobs.
+   - Logging and exception handling for production-readiness.

 ## License